Bamboo construction: Myth 1: "Bamboo is stronger than steel."

-In reality though, even if some fibres of some species show relatively high strengths, following international practice, the design strength that can be safely used is closer to 5–10% of this value, to account for the variability of the strengths.
+If some fibres of some species show relatively high strengths, following international practice, the design strength that can be safely used is closer to 5–10% of this value, to account for the variability of the strengths.

 Myth 2: "Bamboo only needs to be treated to protect it from decay."

-As described above, bamboo also needs to be kept dry in order to protect it from rot, and many existing bamboo structures are showing signs of rot because they did not follow the principles of durability by design.
+As described above, bamboo needs to be kept dry in order to protect it from rot, and many existing bamboo structures are showing signs of rot because they did not follow the principles of durability by design.

 Myth 3: "Bamboo performs well in earthquakes because it 'sways' and 'absorbs energy'."

-Bamboo is a brittle material and therefore by itself unable to absorb energy in earthquakes.
-There is also no advantage of its low stiffness in terms of the performance of bamboo buildings in earthquakes Instead, bamboo structures are primarily good in earthquakes because:
+Bamboo is a brittle material and therefore by itself is unable to absorb energy in earthquakes.
+There is also no advantage of its low stiffness in terms of the performance of bamboo buildings in earthquakes.
+Instead, bamboo structures are primarily good in earthquakes because: